shreetheja/RemoPC/README.md

 1) Download RemoPc.apk in android phone and install the App.

-2) Download PClistener.rar file and extract at any location.
+2) Download PCLIST.rar file and extract at any location.

 3) Run or double click on PClistener.exe file in the folder.